ivanbgd/stock-trading-cli-with-async-streams/README.md

     - https://github.com/datasets/s-and-p-500-companies/blob/main/data/constituents.csv
     - https://en.wikipedia.org/wiki/List_of_S%26P_500_companies
 - The alphabetically-sorted list is provided in [sp500_feb_2024.csv](sp500_feb_2024.csv).
-    - Symbols "BF.B" and "BRK.B" are removed from the list.
-    - There are 501 symbols in it.
+    - There are 503 symbols in it.
 - The output is not in the same order as input because of concurrent execution of futures.

 ## The Most Notable Crates Used